-Truth be told, this is a movie sharply contrasted from its illustrious predecessors.
+In De Palma’s hands, Scarface is a movie sharply contrasted from its illustrious predecessors.
 In style it is poles apart from either.
 Where in the Godfather and the original Scarface the sharpest of pin-sharp suits were order of the day, this Scarface is knowingly dated with its smart white double breasted suits with wide lapels, silk shirts unbuttoned to the waist and wide collars worn outside the jacket.
 The women mimic the look with swooping necklines and nothing so prosaic as a bra!

 Essentially this movie tells of the rise and defiant fall of eponymous Tony “Scarface” Montana, the fall due to making two essential mistakes: pissing off too many people on the way to the top, and snorting his own imported produce, gaining massive paranoia in the process – though not before his own sense of omnipotence makes him an easy target for a police sting operation.